Statement

 The statement price summary with aggregated price values for all statement charges.

-The StatementPriceSummary object inherits from PriceSummary and adds tax-related properties: TotalST
+The StatementPriceSummary object inherits from PriceSummary and adds these tax-related properties: TotalST

 and TotalGT